by-the-w3i/by-the-w3i.github.io/_posts/2018-01-03-EV3-PS4-controller.md

     - LEGO
 ---

-> In 2017 summer break, I tried to find a way to connect Sony DualShock 4 Controller to EV3.
-However there was not so much information online, finally I figured it out by my own and the PS4 controller now can fully programmed.
+> During 2017 summer break, I tried to find a way to connect Sony DualShock 4 Controller to EV3.
+However there was not so much information online, finally I figured it out by my own and the PS4 controller now can be fully programmed.

 ### Resources